configcat/monday-app/README.md

    ```
    npm install
    ```
-2. Start the angular project
+1. Start the angular project
    ```
    npm start
    ```
-3. Expose your project to the internet with **ngrok**
+1. Expose your project to the internet with **ngrok**
    ```
    ngrok http --host-header=rewrite https://localhost:4200
    ```
    You should see something like this:
    ![ngrok](img/guide2.png  "ngrok")
-4. Go to the developers page (https://YOUR_ORGANIZATION_NAME.monday.com/apps/manage) of your Monday account
+1. Go to the developers page (https://YOUR_ORGANIZATION_NAME.monday.com/apps/manage) of your Monday account
-5. Hit the `Create App` button
+1. Hit the `Create App` button
+1. Go to the `OAuth` page and select the `boards:read` permission
-6. Add a new feature
+1. Add a new feature
-7. Select `Item Views` and hit `Let's go`
+1. Select `Item Views` and hit `Let's go`
-8. Select `Start from Scrach` and hit `Go To Editor`
+1. Select `Start from Scrach` and hit `Go To Editor`
-9. Give it a name
+1. Give it a name
-10. Select `Widget Setup` and change the source to Published Build.
+1. Select `Widget Setup` and change the source to Published Build.
 Hit New Build.
-11. Get your *https ngrok url* (highlighted in the 3rd step) and use it as your `Custom URL`.
+1. Get your *https ngrok url* (highlighted in the 3rd step) and use it as your `Custom URL`.
-12. Hit `Create build`
+1. Hit `Create build`
-13. Open a board and select an item.
+1. Open a board and select an item.
 You can add your app to the item.

 ## Contributions are welcome